 Coeur d’Azur is a fishing village located on the coast of Provence next to the Mediterranean Sea.
 It has three villas located on the mountainside.
 The beach has numerous activities, and there is a dance area accessible from the beach.
 The design is based on a painting from the 19th century.

-Aquitaine Coeur Nord is the oldest of the seven regions.
-It has one of the largest buildings in Ville de Coeur, caverns, galleries, and five of the primary venues for performances.
+Aquitaine Coeur Nord is the one of the oldest of the eight regions.
+It has caverns, shops, galleries, and five of the primary venues for performances.
 There is a police and fire department, a church, row boats for exploring, a walking tour, multiple trolley stops, and carriage or sleigh calling posts.

-Poitou Coeur is the second oldest region.
+Poitou Coeur is the oldest region and was originally associated with a region that has since been lost (Languedoc Coeur).
 It is located just north of Aquitaine Coeur Nord and features a large lake with an island.
 This region primarily has large estates, though there is a cottage located along the shores of the canal.
 Access by canal requires one to navigate through one of the two locks.
 Alternatively, there is a canal tow path, or one may simply ride through the sim on horseback, trolley, or carriage.
 The island is open to the public.

 Normandie Coeur is located just east of Poitou Coeur.
 This is a rural community comprised of a lockhouse, watermill, church, and numerous half-timber cottages.
 There is a small quiet beach on the south side.
 Rowboats and ice skating in winter are frequent activities on the canal.